Can I learn how to sleep like a log?

 Next of the six most important factors for good sleep is sound.
 In a perfect world, your bedroom should be an oasis of calm.
 A place protected against unwanted and intrusive sounds that can interfere with a good night’s sleep.
 Keeping sound out can be a real challenge.
 Soft furnishings, like heavy curtains and thick carpets help to isolate the bedroom and also dampens vibrations.

 Air quality is the fifth factor.
 In many parts of the world, keeping your home free from pollutions is a big issue.
 And since we spend so much time in bed, it's more important in the sleeping area.
 A fan, an AC unit, an air purifier or some green plants (preferably aloe vera or spider plant) make a big difference.
 It's also important to make sure that the air in the sleeping area isn't too humid.
 Too much humidity prevents moisture evaporating from our body, making us feel uncomfortably hot and sticky.

 Last but not least – colours and furnishings.
 As you might know, colours affect our mind in different ways.
 The best, as in the most relaxing, bedroom colours are blue, yellow and green.
 The least favourable alternative for good sleep?
 Purple.

 When it comes to furnishings in the bedroom it's quite simple.
 Keep it simple and keep the clutter under control.
-The less clutter you have, the more likely it is that you will sleep well...and feel well as you wake up.
+The less clutter you have, the likelier it is that you will sleep well.
+And feel well as you wake up.